With the 2015 Giving Season upon us, we’ve reviewed our top charity recommendations so that you can make an informed decision about where to give.

 The Deworm the World Initiative (DtWI), like SCI, provides technical assistance to governments with deworming programmes.
 We have written an extensive update on DtWI this year and Givewell has also recently updated their review of DtWI and ranks DtWI as their #3 charity.

 DtWI has helped implement large deworming programmes in 2015 and plans to scale up to other countries and assist with even bigger operations in 2016.
 For instance, DtWI helped coordinate the first national deworming day in India this year, and 89.9 million children in 12 Indian states were targeted.
-Next year they will try to include all 36 Indian states and try to intensify their work in Kenya and India and potentially expand their work into Ethiopia, Vietnam, Pakistan.
+Next year they will try to include all 36 Indian states and try to intensify their work in Kenya and India and potentially expand their work into Ethiopia, Vietnam, Pakistan4.

-Room for more funding update: DtWI will likely receive a grant of $10.8 million dollars from Good Ventures.
+Room for more funding update: DtWI will likely receive a grant of $10.8 million dollars from Good Ventures5.
 There is still large unmet need for deworming treatment globally and thus a long-term funding gap.
 However, because of the Good Ventures grant, in the short-term, Givewell estimates that DtWI does not have a funding gap, defined as there being at least a 50% chance for DtWI to not to be funding constrained in the next year.

-It is important to note that this calculation takes into account the $2.5 million that Giving What We Can and other non-Givewell influenced donors have donated to DtWI.
+It is important to note that this calculation takes into account the $2.5 million that Giving What We Can and other non-Givewell influenced donors have donated to DtWI6.
 Currently, we estimate that Giving What We Can influenced donors will donate $300,000 to Deworm the World Initiative.
 Moreover, Givewell also estimates that there is a small 5% probability that DtWI might be able to spend an additional $8.2 million, if existing programmes move forward quickly.

 Thus, we will keep up our current recommendation of DtWI for now, in order to not disrupt their existing activities or slow down their scale up.
 However, we might change our recommendation next year, in case we believe that donors following Giving What We Can’s recommendation of DtWI will donate too much for DtWI to productively absorb in the short-term.